 Charleston, South Carolina is a city that runs on charm.
-While Air BnB might be the frequent traveler’s accommodation choice of the moment, the experience of staying at a boutique hotel in Charleston is worth investing in.
+While Air BnB might be the frequent traveler’s accommodation choice of the moment, the experience of staying at a boutique hotel in Charleston is worth the investment.
 “Southern charm” is best experienced in a social environment.
-If you want to experience the luxurious old world hospitality that the Holy City is known for, the hotels on this list are popular environments to do so.
+If you want to experience the luxurious old world hospitality that the Holy City is known for, the hotels on this list are the best places to do so.

 Comfort, style, and intrigue bring sophistication to these lovely homes-away-from-home.
 Moreover, each reflects something interesting about the local culture, aesthetics, and taste of real Charlestonions.
 (And what could be a better way to experience the city than to live like locals?)
 Uniquely gorgeous and charming in their own ways, these are the best hotels in Charleston– and possibly the entire country.
-Below, read our guide to the best, most beloved hotels in Charleston, South Carolina.
+Read our guide, below.

 The Dewberry Hotel